 Fair Grove Historical and Preservation Society

-The Fair Grove Historical and Preservation Society was created several years ago, with the initial goal of preserving and restoring a grist mill located in the center of Fair Grove, Missouri.
+The Fair Grove Historical and Preservation Society was created in the 1970s with the goal of preserving and restoring a grist mill located at the center of Fair Grove, Missouri.
+It is one of the premier attractions of its type in the region, and is a living museum depicting life at the turn of the 19th century, into the early part of the 20th century.

 The mill itself is located next to a small stream which usually doesn't run.
 Instead of attempting to build a mill pond with a very small drainage area, the decision was made to make the mill steam powered.

 The Historical Society wanted to restore the mill building for posterity.
-In an effort to raise money, we decided to host an annual fair which became known as the Fair Grove Heritage Reunion.
+To raise money, we decided to host an annual fair which became known as the Fair Grove Heritage Reunion.

 The Heritage Reunion has been held every year for over forty years on the last full weekend in September, and on those two days tens of thousands of people attend every year.
 There are hundreds of craft booths that are limited to handmade or original crafts or antiques.